1. All transactions are processed at the same rate.

-While terms will vary from processor to processor, agreements typically renew automatically for the same term unless canceled within a specified timeframe.
-Some companies also require merchant accounts to be canceled within an allotted timeframe in order to cancel the agreement.
+While terms will vary from processor to processor, agreements typically renew automatically for the same term unless cancelled within a specified timeframe.
+Some companies also require merchant accounts to be cancelled within an allotted timeframe in order to cancel the agreement.

 4. Monthly minimum fees are directly related to processing volume.

 Monthly minimums are standard fees paid to merchant service providers, regardless of the given month’s processing volume.
 These are designed to help a processor cover costs on dormant or inactive accounts.

 Changing to another merchant service provider is typically easy to do, and does not require any changes to your sales process.
 A good merchant service provider will work through all of the details, assist you with changes / setup, and will test and confirm you are set up properly for your payments through their account.